Margaret Chanler Aldrich: Life

-Aldrich was born Margaret Livingston Chanler on October 31, 1870 in Manhattan to John Winthrop Chanler, an attorney and U.S. Representative from New York, and Margaret Astor Chanler (née Ward).
+Aldrich was born Margaret Livingston Chanler on October 31, 1870, in Manhattan to John Winthrop Chanler, an attorney and U.S. Representative from New York, and Margaret Astor Chanler (née Ward).
 Her maternal grandparents were Samuel Cutler Ward and Emily Astor, a member of the Astor family and daughter of William Backhouse Astor Sr.

 She served as a nurse with the American Red Cross during the Spanish–American War and Philippine–American War, travelling to the Philippines, Cuba, and Puerto Rico, where she organized the care and treatment of wounded soldiers, for which she received a gold medal from Congress.
 She helped pass a 1901 bill establishing the Women's Army Nursing Corps and later served as an advocate for rural nursing, encouraging community members to support nurses.

 Personal life

-Later in life wrote of the family in her memoirs, Family Vista (1958).
+Later in life, she wrote of the family in her memoirs, Family Vista (1958).
 A proponent of women's suffrage, she was a past president of the Protestant Episcopal Woman's Suffrage Association.
 In 1906, Chanler married Richard Aldrich, with whom she had two children.